SrijanSankrit/PDF-to-XML-Converter/README.md

 ## Instructions For GUI

-1. Open the folder named **Converter** which has the jar file along with properties file.
+1. Open the folder named **Converter** which has **PDFtoXML.jar** file along with some properties files.
-2. User has option to edit the keywords for table extraction inside the config.properties file.
+2. User has option to edit the keywords for table extraction inside the **config.properties** file.
-3. Open the jar file named.
-PDFtoXML.jar
+3. Open the jar file named PDFtoXML.jar
 4. Select the PDF file to be extracted by 'Choose' button.
 5. Select the pages to be extracted or enter * for all pages in the file.
 6. Add the password only if required.